Holusion/holusion.com/_content_dev/en/toolbox/manual-prism/index.md

 - Always turn off the product before doing any cleanup
 - The glass parts are best cleaned with any glass cleaner spray
 - One can use standard cleaning products on plastic and metal parts.
-- always take care not to damage any electronic components when cleaning the product.
+- Always take care not to damage any electronic components when cleaning the product.

 ## Nomenclature